 The MIDI 2.0 initiative updates MIDI with auto-configuration, new DAW/web integrations, extended resolution, increased expressiveness, and tighter timing- all while maintaining a high priority on backward compatibility.
 This major update of MIDI paves the way for a new generation of advanced interconnected MIDI devices, while still preserving interoperability with the millions of existing MIDI 1.0 devices.
 One of the core goals of the MIDI 2.0 initiative is to also enhance the MIDI 1.0 feature set whenever possible.

-We are excited to see what is possible with this new technology, and hope to become a partner with MMA to start development on MIDI 2.0 within PoC.
+We are excited to see what is possible with this new technology, and plan on integrating MIDI 2.0 within PoC once it becomes available.

 The Electronic Valve Instrument, or EVI, is a MIDI wind controller developed by Nyle Steiner.
 It is the lesser-known wind instrument, related to the EWI which was also developed by Steiner.
 This instrument has the same fingerings as the trumpet, along with the ability to change dynamics with an amazing range.
 We can use any virtual sound to come out of the stylings of a trumpet player!